SquarerFive/two/README.md

 *Open Sourced FPS game inspired by Battlefield 2*

 This project superseds bf2redux.

-Aiming for a playable build in April 2021.
-Getting it done.
+## About
+"TWO" is a project intended to replicate much of the gameplay from Battlefield 2 in a modern game engine.
+I am aiming for a playable build in April 2021.
+This project will be developed in Unreal Engine 4, later moving to Unreal Engine 5.

 ## Directory Structure
 * Blueprints/